-This means that, regardless of the terms of the contract with a Processor, the Controller may be subject to any of the corrective measures and sanctions set out in the GDPR.
+This means that, regardless of the terms of the contract with a Processor, you as the Controller may be subject to any of the corrective measures and sanctions set out in the GDPR.
 These include orders to bring processing into compliance, claims for compensation from a data subject and administrative fines.

 You are responsible for assessing that the data processor is competent to process Personal Data in line with the GDPR’s requirements taking into account the nature of the processing and the risks to the data subjects.

 You must ensure your Processors compliance on an ongoing basis in order for you to satisfy the accountability principle and demonstrate due diligence.
-In particular, Article 28(3)(h) explicitly requires the Processor to allow for and contribute to audits and inspections, carried out either by the Controller or a third party appointed by the Controller.
+In particular, GDPR explicitly requires the Processor to allow for and contribute to audits and inspections, carried out either by the Controller or a third party appointed by the Controller.
 The methods used to monitor compliance and the frequency of monitoring will depend on the circumstances of the processing.